zhaobinglong/tiny-compress-helper/README.md

 </div>

 ## tiny-compress-helper
-compress your pictures by tinypng in cli
+a command line tool for you to compress pictures based on tinypng.com

 ## Install